sean-roberts/parallel-data/README.md

 _Please create an issue if there are more use-cases that make sense for ParallelData to support_

+## Browser Support 🌐

+ParallelData is tested and works in IE 9+, Chrome, FireFox, Safari, and all modern mobile browsers.

 ---------

 ## How To Use 👍🏻